Introduction to ReactJS

 Passing Props to Components

 We introduce the concept of props, which allows us to pass different parameters to the same component.
-We pass a message
+We pass a message prop to the WelcomeMessage component and use it to display a dynamic message.

 Creating a Counter Component